-PUBLIC NOTICE FORT BEND COUNTY COMMUNITY DEVELOPMENT DEPARTMENT.
-FY 2021 CONSOLIDATED ANNUAL ACTION PLAN DRAFT
+PUBLIC NOTICE FORT BEND COUNTY COMMUNITY DEVELOPMENT DEPARTMENT EV 2021 CONSOLIDATED ANNUAL ACTION PLAN DRAFT

-To build and strengthen new partnerships with State and food governments and the private sector, the U.S. Department of Housing and Urban Development (HUB) possible a single consolidated submission, for the planning and application separate of the Community Development Block Grant (CDBG), HOME Investment Partnerships (HUME).
-Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with AIDS (HOPWA) Programs:
+To build and strengthen new partnerships with State and local governments and the private sector, the U.S. Department of Housing and Urban Development (HJID) requires a single consolidated submission for the planning and application aspects of the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with AIDS (HOPWA) Programmer of the Progr

-The overall goals of the community development and planning programs covered by the Consolidated Plan are to strengthen partnerships with jurisdictions and to extend and strengthen partnerships among all levels of government and the private sector, including for profit and nonprofit organizations, to enable them: 💥 🔆 to provide decent housing; to establish and maintain a suitable living environment; and to expand economic opportunities for every American, particularly for very low-income and low-income persons.
+The overall goals of the community development and planning programs covered by the Consolidated Plan are to strengthen partnerships with jurisdictions and to extend and strengthen partnerships among all levels of government and the private sector, including for-profit and nonprofit organizations, to enable them:

+- to provide decent housing; to establish and maintain a suitable living environment; and - to expand economic opportunities for every American, particularly for very low-income and low-income persons.

-The purpose of the Consolidated Plan is to require the County to state in one document its plan to pursue these goals for all the community planning and development programs, as well as for bousing programs.
+The purpose of the Consolidated Plan is to require the County to state in one document its plan to pursue these goals for all the community planning and development programs, as well as for housing programs.
 The FY 2020 Consolidated Plan serves the following functions:

-- A planning document for the jurisdiction, which builds on a participatory process at the lowest levels;

-An application for federal funds under HUD's formula grant programs.
+- A planning document for the jurisdiction, which builds on a participatory process at the - An application for federal funds under HUD's formula grant programs; - A strategy to be followed in carrying out HUD programs; and, or email comments to communitydevelopment@fortbendcountytx.gov

-An application of recent added unter 100 S ordinate gatast populations.

-A stategy to be followed in carrying out HUD programs; and,
+Community Development Block Grant (CDBG) Program: Amount of Assistance Available for FY 2021:

+Countywide ESG Program Administration (7.5% max) Parks Youth Ranch Emergency Shelter